connollyc152/ARISEControllerSensitivity/README.md

 **createControllerInputs/CalculateBasestate.py** : Calculates and saves the Basestate (Smoothed climate chnage) data.

+**createControllerInputs/CalcualteENSO.py** : Calculate temperature anomalies associated with the ENSO

+**createControllerInputs/CalcualteSAM.py** : Calculate temperature anomalies associated with the SAM

+**createControllerInputs/CalcualteNAO.py** : Calculate temperature anomalies associated with the NAO

-**createControllerInputs/CalcualteENSO.py** : Calculated ENSO from temperature anomalies
+**createControllerInputs/CalcualteVolc.py** : Calculated temperature anomalies associated with a the Pinatubo eruption

 **createContollerInputs/main_input.py** : Main file used to add temperature anomalies to basestates and then feed temperature map to main_controller.py.